The Christian Doppler Foundation

 The Effect of the Millennium

-In his presentation on 21st September 1909 in Salzburg, in which he first talked publically about his theory of relativity, Albert Einstein made the following important statement: regardless of what form the theory of electromagnetic processes will take, the Doppler Principle will certainly remain.
+In his presentation on 21st September 1909 in Salzburg, in which he first talked in public about his theory of relativity, Albert Einstein made the following important statement: regardless of what form the theory of electromagnetic processes will take, the Doppler Principle will certainly remain.

 In a talk given at the University of Salzburg in July 2007, Anton Zeilinger called the Doppler effect the “effect of the millennium.”